Kensal Green: Schools

 The educational charity Ark, founded by venture capitalist Arpad Busson, runs three state primary schools in the area, including Ark Franklin in Harvist Road, which replaced Kensal Rise primary in September 2013.
+In 2024 Ark Franklin received a letter from the Minister of Education congratulating the school for being in the top 2% for early years performance.
 As of 2020, the following state primary schools are judged to be “good”: Ark Franklin; Princess Frederica CofE in College Road; and Kenmont Primary School in Valliere Road which was built in 1883–84 to a design by the architect by Edward Robert Robson for the School Board for London and has been Grade II listed since 1984.

 Three state comprehensive schools are judged to be “good”, including Queens Park Community School in Aylestone Avenue, and Capital City Academy in Doyle Gardens.

 There is a small choice of local private schools.
 The primary schools are Seacole (co-ed, ages four to 11) in Bosworth Road and The Lloyd Williamson School (co-ed, six weeks to 11) in Telford Road.
 Bales College is a very small independent co-ed secondary school and sixth form college, catering for ages 11 to 20 on Harrow Road.
 Many parents use the private schools in nearby Belsize Park and Hampstead.

 Kensal Green Cemetery

-Kensal Green Cemetery is the first of the ‘Magnificent Seven’ cemeteries in London.
-It is the resting place of members of the royal family, including Prince George, Duke of Cambridge, and scores of figures in history including Isambard Kingdom Brunel, Charles Babbage, William Makepeace Thackeray, Anthony Trollope and William Cavendish-Scott-Bentinck, 5th Duke of Portland.
-Architects who are buried at Kensal Green include Decimus Burton, Philip Charles Hardwick, John Shaw Jr. It is also the burial place playwright Harold Pinter and the family plot of engineers Marc Brunel and Isambard Kingdom Brunel.
+Kensal Green Cemetery is the first of the 'Magnificent Seven' cemeteries in London.
+It is the resting place of members of the royal family, including Prince George, Duke of Cambridge, and scores of figures in history including Isambard Kingdom Brunel, Charles Babbage, and William Cavendish-Scott-Bentinck, 5th Duke of Portland.

+Architects buried there include, Decimus Burton, Philip Charles Hardwick, and John Shaw Jr.

+From the Arts are playwright, Harold Pinter, actor Mario Fabrizi, William Makepeace Thackery, and Anthony Trollope.

+The family plot of engineers Marc Brunel and Isambard Kingdom Brunel is also here.

-Queen frontman Freddie Mercury, actor Alan Rickman, and actress Mollie Sugden were cremated in the West London Crematorium which is located within the grounds of the cemetery.
+Queen frontman Freddie Mercury, actor Alan Rickman, and actress Ingrid Bergman were cremated in the West London Crematorium, which is located within the grounds of the cemetery.

-Cemetery directors and The Friends of Kensal Green Cemetery (a charity) have lobbied the Heritage Lottery Fund and English Heritage for funding to help preserve historical monuments at the site.
-The 2015 project, which involves repairs to the grade one listed Anglican Chapel and the boundary wall, was estimated to cost more than £10m.
+Cemetery directors and The Friends of Kensal Green Cemetery (a charity) lobbied the Heritage Lottery Fund and English Heritage for funding to help preserve historical monuments at the site.
+The 2015 project, which involved repairs to the grade one listed Anglican Chapel and the boundary wall, was estimated to have cost more than £10m.

 The cemetery is listed Grade I on the Register of Historic Parks and Gardens.
 Many buildings and memorials are recorded in the National Heritage List for England as listed buildings.